ismailkocdemir/abstraction/README.md

-# Abstraction in ANNs
+# Representational Analysis in ANNs

 Experimenting with some ideas for the analysis and comparison of the learned representations in deep networks by using a bunch of information theoretic and spectral analysis methods.

-Aim is to quantify abstractness of a representation and understand how it evolves in the layers.
+Aim is to quantify abstractness/semantic information of a representation and understand how it evolves in the layers.